Why is money important?

 Money is simply a tool that can work for you or against you.

-So, if you want to maximize the benefits of money in your life, it’s critical that you learn how to use it properly.
+So, if you want to increase your financial literacy and maximize the benefits of money in your life, it’s critical that you learn how to use it properly.

-When you learn how to manage and control money, its importance in your life will be evident in the freedom and choices available to you.
+When you learn better behaviors around money, its importance in your life will be evident in the freedom and choices available to you.
 Let’s talk about some of those.

 As an American, I am thankful for my freedom.
 I’m not restricted to what I can say, what I can believe, and whom I can worship.

 However, as important as these things are, they don’t pay the bills.
 And, if I don’t have enough money, I am greatly restricted to where I can live, what I can eat, and how I can spend my time.